How to Clean White Crocs: The Expert Guide to Restoring Shine (2026)

 2. Using Acetone: Some people suggest nail polish remover (acetone) for stains.
 While it works, it is too harsh.
 It strips the protective outer layer of the shoe instantly.
 Use rubbing alcohol instead if absolutely necessary.

 3. Ignoring the Inside: The footbed (where your foot sits) holds the most bacteria.
-If your shoes smell, the “cleaning” isn’t done until you’ve scrubbed the inside with an enzyme cleaner or baking soda.
+If your shoes smell, the ‘cleaning’ isn’t done until you’ve scrubbed the inside with an enzyme cleaner or baking soda.
+For a deeper approach — especially on secondhand or thrifted pairs — see our guide on how to disinfect second-hand shoes.

 4. Waiting Too Long: Fresh mud stains white rubber quickly.
 Dried red clay or grass stains can permanently dye the material if left for weeks.